 Initial thoughts on payments on account

 When you’re a director of your own UK contracting company, you’ll complete your HMRC Self Assessment tax return each year.
-Also, as you complete your contractor Self Assessment (UK), please ensure you do not make errors before filing this.
+Also, as you complete your contractor Self Assessment (UK), please ensure you don’t make errors before filing this.
 When we consider HMRC, contractor errors or mistakes will cause more issues later on.
-Therefore, it is best to get your contractor self assessment tax return right from the outset.
+Therefore, it’s best to get your contractor self assessment tax return right from the outset.
 In this guide, we’ll focus on how do Self Assessment payments on account work in practice.
 We’ll also look into under HMRC, reduce payment on account and how to do this.

 Once complete, you must file your contractor SA tax return with HM Revenue & Customs (HMRC).
 After you complete your contractor SA filing, you’ll know your tax liability.
 What’s more, you’ll also know if you need to make any HMRC POA.
 Therefore, let’s look into how POA for SA work in the UK.

 Most limited company contractors who run their own company will let their contractor accountants handle the filing of their contractor UK tax return.
-However, even when you run your own UK contractor limited company, it’s good for you to know how contractor SA works.
-Besides the HMRC payment on account system, it’s also essential to ensure that you do not make errors on your Self Assessment tax return.
+However, even when you run your own UK contractor limited company, it’s good for you to know how contractor SA works as well as other company taxes.
+Besides the HMRC payment on account system, it’s also essential to ensure that you don’t make errors on your Self Assessment tax return.
+Our guide on UK contracting also contains many other areas to consider when you’re in control of your own company.

 Contractor and business owners alike will have questions on how the POA system works in the UK.
 Therefore, such questions could include: